 Nutritional Expertise

 Expertise in formulation doesn’t exclusively come from having a full-time board-certified nutritionist on staff.
-Many innovative companies work with:
+Many innovative companies work with consulting veterinary nutritionists who help develop and validate their recipes.
+They often assemble teams that include veterinarians, food scientists and animal nutrition experts, all contributing their knowledge to ensure nutritional balance and safety.

-These approaches can produce foods that are nutritionally complete and balanced according to established standards while also prioritizing ingredient quality and minimal processing — something the “big five” often fail to do.
+Approaches like these can produce foods that are nutritionally complete and balanced according to established standards, while also prioritizing ingredient quality and minimal processing.
+This combination is something the large, well-known manufacturers often fail to achieve.

 “Nutrition Over Ingredients”: Unpacking the Mantra